k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

 ### Upgrade Procedure for Fabric on Kubernetes

 **Note**: This procedure is valid for only minor upgrades or all versions above 8.0.
-Major upgrades may require additional steps like schema migrations, configuration changes, or downtime planning.
-Always consult regarding the specific upgrade documentation for major version changes.
+Major upgrades may require additional steps, such as schema migrations, configuration changes, or planning for downtime.
+Always consult the specific upgrade documentation for major version changes.

 **Prerequisites:**